Reason for our Existence

 # 2019 SCQH

 Over the last century global population has quadrupled to 8 billion and our world is more complex and intertwined than ever before.
 Unprecedented technological advance has brought great material wealth, but even the rich are still not truly satisfied, happy and at peace.
-There is a fear of the future, a lack of visionary hope and we distrust ourselves as a species and our capacity to manage our world wisely and address collective challenges such as global warming, inequality and self-government.
+There is a fear of the future, a lack of visionary hope and we distrust ourselves as a species and our capacity to manage our world wisely and address collective challenges such as climate change, inequality and self-government.

 Achieving a radically wiser and weller world requires a breakthrough in individual and collective being.
-Though simple, this is hard because we “believe together” and it requires reaching (at least partial) consensus on foundational views and values such as the possibility of transformation (hope), the nature and primacy of (inter)being (rather than the primacy of structure or technology), and an interest and trust in big visions and collective action.
+Though simple, this is hard because we “believe together” and it requires reaching (at least partial) consensus on foundational views and values such as the possibility of transformation (hope), the nature and primacy of (inter)being (rather than the primacy of technology or structure), and an interest and trust in big visions and collective action.

 What are the foundational views and values, and, separately and relatedly a big vision, and how do we bring forth a culture based on these foundations within our lifetime and the next six generations that is a) radically better than today in its capacity to generate flourishing communities and individuals, both within that culture and also more broadly in society; b) engaging in powerful, practical action on collective challenges; and c) pragmatically utopian in its commitment both to being wise itself and in causing a wiser and weller world for everyone.